guyogev/guyogev.github.io/_posts/2019-04-24-continuous-deployment.md

 At worst case, some of their captive users are unhappy for a while.
 Not ideal, but its a calculated risk.

 However, if I have only a 100 users and 5 market competitors, maybe relying on my users patience is an unnecessary risk.
-Waiting till the product is more mature may be a better approached.
+Waiting till the product is more mature may be a better approach.

 <p align="center" class="viz-wrapper">
   <img data-src="https://media.giphy.com/media/2xEzi32w6cLCgmAa6p/giphy.gif"